God may already be at work in your imagination about how you will make an impact “that will last forever.”

 The Advanced Leadership Development Program or ALDP is designed to provide a deeper level of leadership training and development.
 A limited number of participants, usually 10-15 are accepted in the program each summer.
 A $1,000 scholarship is awarded which may be offered in addition to the Seminarian Scholarship.
 For more information download the ALDP summary.

 To apply complete your ACMNP application and then contact the ACMNP National Office to secure the ALDP application..

 While seminarians may receive priority for this program, any team member is welcome and encouraged to apply!

 What is The Lions Lead?

 The Lions Lead is a partner organization that provides world-class leadership development tools to organizations and individuals globally.
 Ministry Team Members will take the Successful Student Profile (valued at $150) online through The Lions Lead.
-This resource is covered in your Participation Fee.
+This resource is covered in your Program Fee.
 Participants in the ALDP will take the more robust and substantial Leader Manager Profile (valued at $400).
 This resource is covered by generous donors through ACMNP.
 Additional information can be found at: www.thelionslead.com